-Whilst growing up, Joe has worked with some top professional players in the music industry, where he develop his technical skills and technique as he progressed through his teens and into his early 20s.
+Whilst growing up, Joe has worked with some top professional players in the music industry, where he developed his technical skills and technique as he progressed through his teens and into his early 20s.
 One of these musicians includes John Roberts who is best known as the drummer for The Blockheads and has worked for Mark Knopfler on a number of occasions.
 John has described Joe as:

 “Always totally dependable, because of his amazing time keeping, groove, chops and feel.”
 For more information on Joe’s testimonials, please visit the testimonial page.

 Joe also enjoys working in the theatres and playing in musicals.
 In 2017 he participated in his first theatre production at college, performing ‘Bonnie and Clyde’ under the musical direction of Liam Carey.
 Liam described Joe as “a human metronome” which Joe believes is a standout moment in his life and something which he will always remember.
 During spring 2022, Joe embarked on a U.K. theatre tour of ‘The Doris Day Story‘, his biggest set of shows to date, which included many noticeable U.K. theatres and an additional two shows in Ireland.

-Joe recently completed his Bachelor of Honours Music Performance Degree, specialising in Drums, at the Academy of Contemporary Music in Guildford.
+Joe completed his Bachelor of Honours Music Performance Degree in 2020, specialising in Drums, at the Academy of Contemporary Music in Guildford.
 He was delighted to achieve a first class honours result.
 Feedback from the practical aspect of the degree included high levels of praise for his Genesis medley, which you can find in the video section.
 Whilst at university, Joe studied under some top professional industry players including Darren Beckett (Brandon Flowers – The Killers), Toby Drummond (Cliff Richard, Ray Davies) and Windsor McGilvrey (Hugh Cornwall).

-Throughout the coronavirus pandemic, Joe has been spending his time working on his own materiel as a freelance musician.
+Throughout the coronavirus pandemic, Joe spent his time working on his own materiel as a freelance musician.
 Frequently releasing covers on YouTube, Instagram and other forms of social media every few days, covering many different bands and artists and their styles and genres, ranging from Queen to The Specials.
 In addition, he has also been running a collaborations project called The JD Experience.
 This involves regularly working with other musicians online and bringing them together as a band.
 The best example of this was ‘Africa’ by Toto where he received critical acclaim for his musical direction and performance.

 Some of his projects have also included working alongside some industry famous names, such as Paul Booth (Steve Winwood, Elton John, Eagles) and his former lecturer and friend Darren Beckett (Brandon Flowers – The Killers).
 You can find all of Joe’s covers and collaborations here.